rasjonell/dashbrew/README.md

     * _List_: Display a list of items from scripts or APIs.
     * _Todo_: Interactive todo list with add/remove and toggle done state support.
     * _Chart_: Display simple ASCII line charts from numerical data.
+    * _Table_: Display data in a structured table with columns defined in the configuration.
 * **Terminal UI:** Built with the delightful [Bubble Tea](https://github.com/charmbracelet/bubbletea) framework.
 * **Navigation:** Easily move focus between components using arrow keys, `hjkl`, or your mouse.
 * **Auto-Refresh:** Configure components to automatically refresh their data at specified intervals.